Most popular sightseeing places of MauritiusRead more

 While in studio photography we can move and rotate our light sources at will.
 In landscape photography we depend entirely on the position of the sun and the right weather conditions.
 If the subject is close to our home, it is thinkable to jump in.
 Even when the conditions are not really ideal.
 But if our subjects are further away or if we are in a foreign country, it is only good planning and a lot of patience that will solve our problem.

-The more we get involved in landscape photography, the more we learn to evaluate the ideal position of the sun and the most favourable time of day.
+The more we get involved in landscape photography, the more we learn to evaluate the ideal position of the sun and the most favorable time of day.
 A practical aid in this case is a compass, which allows you to roughly determine the path of the sun.

 The same purpose can be achieved with our watch - an old scouting trick.
 We point the small needle towards the sun.
 Then we divide by two the angle between the sun and noon and we obtain the direction of the south.